 Late winter or early spring is the best time to prune.

-Make sure to fertilize the plant immediately after pruning as it helps the plant to recover quickly.
+Make sure to fertilize the plant immediately after pruning, as it helps the plant to recover quickly.

-To prevent its growth, apply a couple of inches thick mulch around the myoporum plant and fertilize it annually.
+To prevent its growth, apply a couple of inches of thick mulch around the myoporum plant and fertilize it annually.

-How To Propagate Myoporum Parvifolium
+Myoporum Parvifolium Propagation

 Creeping boobialla is easily propagated by softwood stem cuttings.